solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 When building an AI integreated application, a great first step is to assess what is already out there.
 Using SDKs and APIs to build chat applications is an advantageous strategy for a variety of reasons.
-By integrating well-documented SDKs and APIs, you're strategically positioning your application for long-term success, addressing scalability and maintenance concerns.
+By integrating well-documented SDKs and APIs, you are strategically positioning your application for long-term success, addressing scalability and maintenance concerns.